Engineering, Technology, and Computer Science Building

 Engineering Technology courses use algebra and trigonometry to teach practical engineering concepts.
 Core Engineering Technology courses begin in the first semester.
 Hands-on laboratory instruction is a large part of the curriculum.

 In contrast, Engineering courses use algebra, trigonometry, and calculus, and focus more on design and engineering theory.
 The first two years concentrate on basic math, science, and electives; most of the core Engineering courses are taken in the third and fourth year.

 All Engineering Technology faculty have at least three years of relevant industrial experience.
 This background enables the faculty to discuss personal experience of practical examples to the classroom.

-The MET A.S. and B.S.
-Programs are accredited by the Technology Accreditation Commission of the Accreditation Board for Engineering and Technology (TAC/ABET).
+All A.S. and B.S.
+Programs in this department are accredited by the Engineering Technology Accreditation Commission of the Accreditation Board for Engineering and Technology (ETAC/ABET).
 Periodically, auditors evaluate program objectives and program outcomes.
-Information about annual student enrollment and student graduation data for these programs can be found at the IPFW Statistical Reports website.
+Student enrollment and student graduation data for these programs are listed on the program webpages.